nearform/slack-knowledgebase-chatgpt-responder/README.md

 ## Initial setup

-### Monorepo

-- `cd` to the root of the repo
-- Make sure you use the expected node version with `nvm use`
-- Install monorepo dependencies with `npm ci`

 ### Notion: create a access token

 Create a new notion integration and add it to a section.
 Please refer to https://www.notion.so/my-integrations.